Close

 Hand stamping paperwork

 The information contained on this website is designed to educate and inform service members and their families on their personal legal affairs.
-Nothing contained in the website is a substitute for the competent legal advice of a licensed attorney.
-Service members and their families seeking legal advice should consult the staff of the nearest installation Legal Assistance Office.
+Nothing contained on the website is a substitute for the competent legal advice of a licensed attorney.
+Service members and their families seeking legal advice should consult the staff of the nearest installation legal assistance office.

 When legal issues arise, service members and their families have a number of free resources at the ready.
 Legal assistance is available whether you need an expert to review a contract or help with estate planning.
 If you need to finalize deployment-related legal documents, legal assistance can help.
 You can also get advice on mediation for child custody.
 Here are some of your options.